Search

 IBM has also patented the LZW algorithm, but has never enforced this patent.
 According to the Free Software Foundation that patent will expire on August 11 2006 in the United States.

 The PNG format was specifically designed to replace GIF for use as a single-image web format.
-PNG offers better compression and more features than GIF.
-All popular web browsers support PNG images, although it is interesting to note that as of the beginning of 2005, a number of popular browsers including Internet Explorer still have several issues with the PNG format.
+PNG offers better compression and more features than GIF, and all popular web browsers support PNG images.

-PNG is rapidly replacing GIF for still images, mostly on web sites of computer enthusiasts protesting Unisys's license policies and on some cartoon sites that take advantage of PNG's tighter compression to save on Internet bandwidth charges.
+PNG increasingly replaces GIF for still images, mostly on web sites of computer enthusiasts protesting Unisys's license policies and on some cartoon sites that take advantage of PNG's tighter compression to save on Internet bandwidth charges.

-All the features of GIF except animation are supported by PNG.
+All the features of GIF except animation is supported by PNG.
 As new web browsers support PNG, most GIF images could be replaced by PNG images.
-The most recent versions of Internet Explorer, however, do not support PNG's 8-bit alpha transparency, a feature absent from GIF images which only provides 1-bit transparency, i.e., pixels are either fully transparent or fully opaque.
-This is not a problem with many other web browsers.
+The most recent versions of Internet Explorer, however, does not support PNG's 8-bit alpha transparency, a feature absent from GIF images which only provides 1-bit transparency, i.e., pixels are either fully transparent or fully opaque.
+This is not a problem with many other web browsers like Mozilla Firefox.

-MNG, the animation-supporting relative of PNG, has reached version 1.0 in 2001 and few applications support it.
+MNG, the animation-supporting relative of PNG, has only recently reached version 1.0 and few applications support it.
 It has therefore had little impact on the use of GIFs for animation.
 Today animations may be the only field where GIF is needed, because of the lack of web browser support for MNG.

 Miscellaneous